 - The Rainforest Alliance works for the betterment of farmers and forest communities and have given the Talalay latex their seal of approval.

 - Lastly, eco-INSTITUT has tested the VOC emission levels of the Talalay latex foam.

 The Organica ships free throughout the contiguous US.
-Customers have 100 nights to try out the mattress, and if it’s not to their liking after a month, we will work with them to return or exchange the mattress.
-We help customers donate returned mattresses to minimize landfill waste.
+Customers have 100 nights to try out the mattress and make sure it meets their needs.

 How Did the Need for Eco-Friendly Mattresses Evolve?